 - – The ‘Voice of the Child’ is clearly evident throughout the PEP process.After careful consideration of the different aspects and needs of the service, NCC decided to procure the electronic platform developed by Gary Daniels from eGOV.UK.COM, a market leader in this field.
 The contract for the system was signed in the first few days of September 2015 and on the 2nd November 2015, the system went live.The Virtual Schools team in LSE have been leading on this work.
 They have been supported internally by a data analyst from the NCC BIPI, a project manager and a business analyst from LGSS and IT.
 In addition, the experts from eGOV have been fundamental for the successful implementation of the system in Northampton; their contribution to the project has been and continues to be the key to the success of this enterprise.

 Electronic PEP Implementation in Northamptonshire

 NCC has about a large number of children in care who attend the over 300+ schools in and out the county.
 There are over 150 designated teachers (DTs) and about 200 social workers involved in the process, and we should not forget the carers.
 The scope and the size of the task to move from paper to electronic PEP in such a short time were considerable.

-We started the implementation of ePeps in early September 2015; at the first meeting with eGov Digital we agreed to have the system live on the 1st November.
-Between September and November the project team worked in close collaboration with Gary Daniels and his team in eGov Digital.
+We started the implementation of ePeps in early September 2015; at the first meeting with eGOV we agreed to have the system live on the 1st November.
+Between September and November the project team worked in close collaboration with Gary Daniels and his team in eGOV.
 In the two months we succeeded to: